zhichli/container-use/README.md

 * 🎮 **Environment Control**: Standard git workflow - just `git checkout <branch_name>` to review any agent's work.
 * 🌎 **Universal Compatibility**: Works with any agent, model, or infrastructure - no vendor lock-in.

+---

+🦺 This project is in early development and actively evolving.
+Expect rough edges, breaking changes, and incomplete documentation - but also expect rapid iteration and responsiveness to feedback.

+---

 ## Installing

 ```sh